Naruno/Naruno/docs/concepts/transactions.md

 ```

+## Minumum Transaction Amount

+In Decentra Network the accounts need to have a DNC for including in the network.
+With this if the receiver account does not have a DNC, you must send a minimum amount of DNC to the receiver account.
+Otherwise, you can use transactions amount as 0.
+But in all situations, you must send a transaction fee.

 # Dynamic Transaction Fee System

 Transaction fees are determined by a special mechanism, and must be charged at a fee that the majority of the network can accept, sometimes the network may not accept the standard transaction fee.